jimeh/rubocopfmt.el/README.md

 This ensures that formatting is done with the same version of RuboCop that the project lists as a dependency.

+If you don't care about having a specific version of RuboCop and/or are using it as an external tool, but still use a `Gemfile`, you can opt out from this behaviour by configuring the option `(setq rubocopfmt-use-bundler-when-possible nil)`.

 ## Disabled Cops

 There's a few of cops in RuboCop that can cause confusion and annoyance when run